|

 Definition

-Capital allowance in Nigeria is a claim against the assessable profits of a company.
+Capital allowance is a claim against the assessable profits of a company.
 It spreads the tax relief for the cost of a qualifying capital expenditure (QCE) over some years.
 A company cannot reduce its taxable profits with depreciation expense and capital allowance.
 Taxable profits, holding other adjustments constant, is net profits plus depreciation minus capital allowance.
-However, a taxpayer must fulfill four (4) conditions to claim capital allowance as the tax relief is not automatic.

-Conditions for claiming capital allowance
+Conditions for claiming capital allowance in Nigeria

-1. The taxpayer making the claim must own the qualifying capital expenditure.
+5. The taxpayer making the claim must own the qualifying capital expenditure.

-3. The taxpayer must be the beneficial owner of the asset at the end of the basis period.
+7. The taxpayer must be the beneficial owner of the asset at the end of the basis period.

-4. The asset must be in use wholly, reasonably, exclusively and necessarily use for company at the end of its basis period.
+8. The asset must be in use wholly, reasonably, exclusively and necessarily use for company at the end of its basis period.
 The tax payer must get an acceptance certificate from the Inspectorate Division of the Federal Ministry of Industry for any QCE of NGN 5,000,000 and above.
 (Business Facilitation Act 2023)

 Types of capital allowance

-2. Annual allowance: It is a tax relief based on the cost of the asset less initial allowance.
-As a rule of thumb, a fully depreciated asset that is still retained in the company’s books should not be reported as nil value.
-Rather, a value of NGN 10 should be reported for each asset.
+1. Annual allowance: It is a tax relief based on the cost of the asset less initial allowance divided by the number of tax useful life.
+To get the tax useful life, you will divide 100% by the annual rate of allowance.
+The tax written down value of the asset should not be reported as nil.
+Rather, a balance of 1% should be kept as residue for each asset.

-3. Balancing adjustment: It is calculated at the point of disposing QCE.The two types of adjustment are balancing charge and balancing allowance.
+2. Balancing adjustment: It is calculated at the point of disposing QCE.The two types of adjustment are balancing charge and balancing allowance.
 A balancing charge is when the sales proceeds is higher than the tax written down value.
 Tax written down value is the cost of the asset less the capital allowance claimed till date.
 Balancing charge is added to the profits for income tax.
 On the other hand, balancing allowance arises when the tax written down value is higher than the sales proceeds.
 Balancing charge is deducted from the profits for income tax.
 If no capital allowance was calculated on a QCE, then there will be no balancing adjustment in the first instance.

 Rates for initial and annual allowances